andreybleme/andreybleme.github.io/_posts/2020-02-29-continuous-Integration-with-github-actions-and-cypress-end-to-end-tests.markdown

 And now every time a new push is made, the configured steps will run at our `integration-tests` workflow.

 At this point, we still don't have the comment at our pull requests with the test results.
-Let's configure the cypress github integration to achieve this.
+Let's configure the cypress GitHub integration to achieve this.

 Configure Cypress Github Integration
 ---------

-Before starting to configure the github integration, you need the setup our cypress project to record The cypress docs has a great tutorial on how to do that.
+Before starting to configure the Github integration, you need the setup our cypress project to record The cypress docs have a great tutorial on how to do that.
 Follow the steps and after that, get back here to continue:[https://docs.cypress.io/guides/dashboard/projects.html#Set-up-a-project-to-record](https://docs.cypress.io/guides/dashboard/projects.html#Set-up-a-project-to-record).

 ### Install the Cypress Github App